 Over the past month or so, as a result of work I’m doing for a couple of land banking clients, I’ve been contemplating the combination (or partnership) of land banks and community land trusts (CLTs).
 This could be a key component of defining the Land Bank 2.0 model.

-Land banks have been around for about 40 years, and CLTs for about 50.
-There are about 150 land banks and about 225 CLTs in the U.S. Both have seen significant growth in the past decade, due to the expansion of community revitalization efforts, and to the resulting crisis in affordable housing.
+Land banks have been around for only a bit over a dozen years, and CLTs for about 50.
+There are about 150 land banks and about 225 CLTs in the U.S. Both have seen significant growth in the past few years, due to the expansion of community revitalization efforts, and to the resulting crisis in affordable housing.

 As the Rooflines articles linked to below point out, they are natural complements to each other: land trusts have a property disposition problem, while CLTs have a property acquisition problem.
 Land banks are strong on tactics (cleaning encumbrances from vacant properties), while CLTs are strong on strategy (usually focused on affordable housing/gentrification solutions).

 So, is it sufficient to simply encourage more collaboration between the two types of organizations, as these authors did five years ago?
 Or would it be better for states to rewrite their land banking legislation to enable the creation of a hybrid organization: land bank + CLT?
 This would combine proven tactics with proven strategies, and would help address the full lifecycle of vacant property reuse.

 Land banks and community land trusts (CLTs) are often perceived as “off mission” or antithetical tools that are not suited for the same environments.
 Conversely, they also tend be conflated as one and the same.
 Neither perception, however, reflects reality.